ptrd/flupke/readme.md

 - POST and PUT are not supported (because the request body is ignored)
 - each send creates a new HTTP3 (and thus a new QUIC) connection, so multiplexing is not supported.
   Of course, support for multiplexing _will_ be added soon, as this is one of the major features of HTTP3/QUIC.

+Other limitations, for example limits on the response size, are induced by current limitations in the underlying QUIC implementation.

 Also note that `Http3Client.version()` returns null instead of a proper Version object; this is unavoidable as the Java [HTTPClient.Version](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.Version.html)